Two recent events have expanded EMBL’s collaboration with one of its newest member states

 Since Montenegro joined EMBL as a member state in 2018, several events have taken place with the aim of fostering collaboration and introducing scientists from Montenegro to the research facilities and training offered by EMBL.

 Members of EMBL’s Arendt group recently travelled to Montenegro to run a practical course on single-cell dissociation and analysis at the University of Montenegro’s Marine Biology Institute in Kotor.
-The 3-day course was aimed at students from bachelor’s to PhD level, and included participants not only from Montenegro but also from Croatia, another EMBL member state.
+The three-day course was aimed at students from bachelor’s to PhD level, and included participants not only from Montenegro but also from Croatia, another EMBL member state.

 The workshop, run by EMBL group leader Detlev Arendt, project manager Francesca Stomeo, and postdoc Phil Oel, introduced students to single-cell dissociation methods in marine animal models: a first step towards studying organisms at single-cell resolution.
 These approaches allow biologists to characterise cells and tissues from a broad range of organisms, and to chart the natural diversity of animals in ecosystems worldwide.
 This equips the students with skills that are widely used in biological and biomedical research, both in academia and industry.